-Is a Bad Google Business Listing Costing You Good Clients and Customers?
+Is a Bad Google Business Listing Costing You Good Clients?

 The Value of Having a Local Google My Business Listing

 Google has over 90% of global market share for search engine volume, so if you’re going to spend time on one local listing, make sure it’s Google My Business.
 It’s free, and you’re going to increase your online visibility exponentially by having it optimized.